denten-books/plain-text/1-chapter.md

 pages to electronic reading.
 The usability metaphor comes at a cost of concealment.
 A digital poem, a novel, a physician's script, or a legal contract may resemble their paper counterparts.
-But the metaphor of "turing pages" is but one simulation among the devices's many possibilities.
+But the metaphor of "turing pages" is but one simulation among the device's many possibilities.
 When imitating pages, the reading *appliance* also monitors, adjusts, warns, and controls.
 In return for usability it dissembles.
-It makes obvious certain metaphors while hiding others.

-Or perhaps it would be more correct to say that the device bears the burden of metaphors (like the turning of the pages), where some actions remain unmediated through the plain excercise of raw power.
+The metaphor is a compromise between two conceptual systems.
+It obscures real material affordances behind a symbol.

+Readers bear the burden of conceptual transference (like the turning of pages).
+In pretending to turn "pages," a reader loses sight of the structures producing the simulation.
+Some would object that such structures are irrelevant or not
+interesting: one does not need to be a mechanic to drive a car, as the saying goes.
+Yet, particularly in the case of literary devices, the concealed mechanisms concern the structuring of privileged cognitive, as opposed to other, let us say more pedestrian, facilities.
+If an automobile extends the foot, the book extends the brain.
+It structures mental activity.
+The simulated text ultimately enacts a number of cognitive metaphors.
+If we are to value anything like interpretation or critical reason, we must certainly value them at the physical sites of mental extension.

 Like the smoke alarm, literary gadgets are governed and internalize government structures in ways that we have only begun to comprehend.
 The material